-This course explores regulatory, ethical, and compliance issues that arise for individuals and entities involved in all aspects of clinical trials, including sponsors, researchers, research institutions, contract research organizations and institutional review boards.
+Begin your online certificate in healthcare law with this course that explores regulatory, ethical, and compliance issues that arise for individuals and entities involved in all aspects of clinical trials, including sponsors, researchers, research institutions, contract research organizations and institutional review boards.
 Topics covered include IRB review, risk-benefit assessment, informed consent, confidentiality and HIPAA compliance, conflicts of interest, the inclusion of women and minorities in clinical research, and pediatric research.

 Upon completion of this course, you will be able to:

 - Explain the scope of application of the federal Common Rule and FDA human subject protection regulations